the-map-group/the-map-group/README.md

 ### Map Update

-The maps are updated every day, starting at 03:00 (UTC -03:00).
+The maps are updated twice a day, starting at 03:00 and 15:00 (UTC -03:00).
 The update scripts are executed in a [Raspberry Pi 3](https://www.raspberrypi.com/products/raspberry-pi-3-model-b/) device, running a [Raspbian](https://www.raspbian.org/) Linux system.

 ### Map Code